oldmanriver2235/Java-io-Concurrency/README.md

 ```

 Once the server sends the XML response to the client, the client application should save the XML file to the client's machine.
 The location of where this file is stored is up to you.

-The server should remain open to new requests until the server is forcibly stopped.

 ## Additional Information